sous-chefs/kafka/LIMITATIONS.md

 ## Java Requirements

 Kafka 4.x removed Java 8 support for servers.
 The cookbook assumes Java 17 or newer is installed by the caller.
-The integration test cookbook installs Java 17 where available, and Java 21 on newer platform images where Java 17 packages are unavailable.
+The integration test cookbook installs a distro-provided Java 17 or newer runtime before converging `kafka_broker`.

 ## Source/Compiled Installation